adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 Thanks again to [eidellev](https://github.com/eidellev) for maintaining this package for so long.

-We already have a prototype in a pretty good state.
-API is fairly similar to the V5 package, but we have added a few new features.
+The package is already usable and functional, and the API is almost identical to the V5 package, with a few extra features. **We therefore plan to release it in the coming weeks.**

+**However, the first version will not support SSR**.
+Since we've had many requests for it, we decided to release a first version quickly, which will allow you to start working with.
+When the SSR version will be ready, you'll only have to change a few config lines to enable it.
+No major changes to expect.

-There's still one thing that we need to figure out before releasing it : the server-side rendering.
-This one is related to our recent Vite support.
+Why no SSR in the first version ?
+This is related to our recent support for Vite.
 Let's talk about it.

 ## @adonisjs/vite